driplineorg/controls-guide/source/guides/second-mesh.rst

 Visualization
 -------------

-We again install grafana to use for looking at our daata.
+We again install grafana to use for looking at our data.
 We use a kubernetes manifest to create a secret with the datasource configuration required for connecting to our database and then pass it into the chart so that it gets provisioned automatically (see chart docs for details).

 .. literalinclude:: ../../examples/second-mesh/grafana-datasource-secret.yaml